Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Introduction

 While AVA-ActiveSpeaker~\cite{roth2020ava} has been instrumental in driving progress, its reliance on movie data limits its ability to represent the complexities of real-world scenarios.
 In practice, ASD models must handle a wide range of challenges that are less common or absent in movie content, such as underrepresented spoken languages, noisy backgrounds (e.g., street sounds, music, or overlapping speech), and crowded scenes involving multiple people, occlusions, or dynamic camera motion.
 These factors are critical for deployment in settings like video conferencing, social media, and live broadcasts.
 However, the lack of benchmark coverage along these axes makes it difficult to assess model robustness or make meaningful improvements in generalization.

 To address this gap, we introduce \datasetname{}, a new benchmark dataset for active speaker detection in real-world scenarios.
 While some prior datasets include online videos~\cite{alcazar2021maas, kim2021look}, they are neither curated to reflect the key challenges of real-world deployment nor comparable to AVA~\cite{roth2020ava} in scale.
-In contrast, \datasetname{} is constructed with an emphasis on diversity across multiple axes of difficulty, including underrepresented languages, noisy backgrounds, and crowded scenes — such as multiple visible speakers speaking concurrently or in overlapping turns.
+In contrast, \datasetname{} is constructed with an emphasis on diversity across multiple axes of difficulty, including underrepresented languages, noisy backgrounds, and crowded scenes, such as multiple visible speakers speaking concurrently or in overlapping turns.
 The dataset contains over 44.5 hours of video with frame-level active speaker annotations across 48,693 speaking identities, spanning a broad range of video types that reflect real-world conditions across these targeted difficulty axes.
 Fig.~\ref{fig:viz} highlights the key advantages of \datasetname{} over AVA.

 \textbf{Evaluation}.
-For overall evaluation, we follow prior work~\cite{roth2020ava} and use mean average precision (mAP) over the full test set (i.e., for each visible person in each video frame, we evaluate whether the model correctly predicts active speaking status).
-This provides a standardized metric for comparison with existing benchmarks and highlights the greater difficulty and headroom for improvement in \datasetname{}.
-In addition, \datasetname{} enables fine-grained evaluation through a set of curated subcategories, each designed to stress a specific axis of difficulty.
+To provide a standardized metric for comparison with existing benchmarks and to highlight the greater difficulty and headroom for improvement in \datasetname{}, we first follow prior work~\cite{roth2020ava} and evaluate over the full test set (i.e., for each visible person in each video frame, we evaluate whether the model correctly predicts active speaking status).
+In addition, unlike prior benchmarks, \datasetname{} enables fine-grained evaluation through a set of curated subcategories, each designed to stress a specific axis of difficulty.
 Specifically, the test set is further partitioned into four subsets: (1) \textit{underrepresented languages}, consisting of videos in languages that are less prevalent than English in both existing benchmarks and online media (e.g., East Asian languages), paired with clean audio and simple scenes; (2) \textit{noisy backgrounds}, containing videos with strong ambient noise but in well-represented languages such as English; (3) \textit{crowded scenes}, featuring visually challenging conditions such as multiple visible speakers or frequent occlusions; and (4) \textit{hard examples from mixed-difficulty}, which contain at least two of the above difficulty factors.
 This protocol supports more detailed analysis and highlights failure modes not evident from overall scores.